Which Canadian bank is best for small business savings accounts?

 A business savings account makes sense when your business has some cash you do not need for everyday transactions, but you want to have access to it on short notice.

-While you will hardly earn “high interest rates” on a small business bank account, it is better than leaving your funds sitting in a business chequing account.
+While you will hardly earn “high interest rates” on a small business bank account, it is better than leaving your funds in a business chequing account.

 Top Business Savings Account Rates in Canada